pagalvin/tsbook/chapter07_Functions.md

 ### Default Parameter Values

-You can specific a default value for your function's parameters.
+You can specify a default value for your function's parameters.
 Here's the previous example re-written to show this syntax and implication of using it:

 ```TypeScript
 function InitializeDataSetWithDefaultValues(seedData = { seedValue1: "a", seedValue2: "b"}) {